istio/istio/samples/helloworld/README.md

 ## Configure the helloworld gateway

-*___Note:___ Istio intends to [replace its traffic management API](https://istio.io/latest/blog/2022/gateway-api-beta/) with the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/) as the default API for traffic management in the future.
-You can use the new API to configure the helloworld service, instead of the classic Istio configuration model, by following the instructions in [./gateway-api/README.md](./gateway-api/README.md), instead of the instructions below.*
+*___Note:___ Istio intends to make the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/) the default API for traffic management [in the future](https://istio.io/latest/blog/2022/gateway-api-beta/).
+You can use the Gateway API to configure the helloworld service, instead of the classic Istio configuration model, by following the instructions in [./gateway-api/README.md](./gateway-api/README.md), instead of the instructions below.*

 Apply the helloworld gateway configuration: